-Sylvie Lalonde joined the Bruyère Board of Directors in September 2016 and is a member of the Governance and Nominating Committee.
+Deborah Lehmann joined the Bruyère Board of Directors in June 2023 and is a member of the Governance, Nominating and Mission Effectiveness Committee.

 Dr. Shaun McGuire

-Dr. McGuire is chief of staff at Bruyère and chair of the medical advisory committee.
-In addition, he is a member of the executive committee, and the quality management & mission effectiveness committee.
+Dr. McGuire is Chief of Staff at Bruyère and Chair of the Medical Advisory Committee.
+In addition, he is a member of the Executive Committee, and the Board Quality Committee.